-The Company recognized a total change in fair value of the Preferred Stock Warrants of \$0 and \$796,000 for the three months ended, March 31, 2024 and 2023, respectively.
-The change in fair value in March 2023 was due to the conversion of Preferred Warrants to common stock warrants as part of the Merger.
+The Company recognized a total change in fair value of the Preferred Stock Warrants of \$0 for each of the three months ended June 30, 2024 and 2023 and \$0 and \$796,000 for the six months ended June 30, 2024 and 2023, respectively.
+The change in fair value for the six months ended June 30, 2023 was due to the conversion of Preferred Warrants to common stock warrants as part of the Merger.

 In November 2020, Private CalciMedica granted a warrant to purchase 400,000 shares of common stock to a consulting firm affiliated with its interim chief financial officer in connection with its consulting agreement.
 The warrant has a 10-year term, an exercise price of \$0.19, and vests ratably over 24 months commencing on the effective date.
 At the date of issuance, the fair value of the warrant was determined to be \$120,000, utilizing Black-Scholes with the following assumptions: expected term of ten years, risk-free rate of 0.96%, volatility of 80.0% and a dividend yield of zero, which has been recognized as general and administrative expense over the vesting period.
 In conjunction with the Merger, the warrant converted to 11,520 warrants of CalciMedica at an exercise price of \$6.60.
-The warrant is classified as equity and the Company expensed \$0 and \$13,000 to general and administrative expense related to this warrant for the three months ended March 31, 2024 and 2023, respectively.
+The warrant is classified as equity and the Company expensed \$0 and \$13,000 to general and administrative expense related to this warrant for the three months ended June 30, 2024 and 2023, respectively, and \$0 and \$25,000 for the six months ended June 30, 2024 and 2023, respectively.

 In October 2022, Private CalciMedica granted warrants to certain officers and directors to purchase 496,970 shares of common stock.
 In conjunction with the Merger, the warrants converted to 14,313 warrants of CalciMedica at an exercise price of \$10.42.
 The warrants have a 10-year term and vest ratably over 12 and 48 months.
 At the date of issuance, the fair value of the warrants collectively was \$125,000 and was determined utilizing Black-Scholes and will be recognized as general and administrative expense over the vesting periods.
 Assumptions used in the valuation were as follows: expected term of ten years, risk free rate of 4.10%, volatility of 82% and a dividend yield of zero.
-The warrants are classified as equity, and the Company expensed \$2,000 and \$14,000, to general and administrative expense in the three months ended March 31, 2024 and 2023, respectively.
+The warrants are classified as equity, and the Company expensed \$2,000 and \$14,000 to general and administrative expense for the three months ended June 30, 2024 and 2023, respectively, and \$4,000 and \$28,000, for the six months ended June 30, 2024 and 2023, respectively.

-In connection with the 2024 Private Placement, the Company issued Tranche A, Tranche B Common Warrants and Pre-Funded Warrants.
-Tranche A Common Warrants are exercisable upon the earlier of December 31, 2024 or 30 days following the Company's public disclosure of topline results from the Company's Phase 2b clinical trial in patients with acute pancreatitis.
+In connection with the 2024 Private Placement, the Company issued Tranche A Common Warrants, Tranche B Common Warrants and Pre-Funded Warrants.
+Tranche A Common Warrants were exercisable until July 29, 2024.
 The Tranche B Common Warrants are exercisable upon the earlier of December 31, 2026 or 30 days following the Company's public disclosure of topline results from the Company's planned Phase 2 clinical trial in patients with acute kidney injury.
-The purchase price per share and accompanying Common Warrants was \$3.827 (or \$4.3915 for directors, employees or consultants of the Company participating in the 2024 Private Placement) (or \$3.8269 per Pre-Funded Warrant and accompanying Common Warrants, which represented the price of \$3.827 per share and accompanying Common Warrants minus the \$0.0001 per share exercise price of each such Pre-Funded Warrant).
+The purchase price per share and accompanying Common Warrants was \$3.827 (or \$4.3915 for directors, employees or consultants of the Company participating in the 2024 Private Placement) (or \$3.8269 per Pre-Funded Warrant and accompanying Common Warrants minus the \$0.0001 per share exercise price of each such Pre-Funded Warrant).